 John is a Henry Crown Fellow at the Aspen Institute and is author of a book in production titled The Atlas of Art and Capital, a visual exploration of the financial, social and cultural capital models of legendary art enterprises from Burning Man to Andy Warhol’s Factory.

-Smith has written for many leading publications including the Wall Street Journal, The Los Angeles Times, Slate, The New York Post, The New Republic, Legal Affairs, Reason and In These Times.
+Smith has written for many leading publications including the Wall Street Journal, The Los Angeles Times, Slate, The New York Post and The New Republic.

 Smith graduated Summa Cum Laude from Yale University with a degree in Linguistics.
 He was born and raised in Manhattan, and now lives in Brooklyn with his wife and three children.